kleidis/citra-enhanced/README.md

-### This is my fork of Citra Enahnced mostly kept for achival purposes becuase the owner is known to have "issues" with this stuff and is knwon to be a violator of open source licenses
+### This is my fork of Citra Enhanced mostly kept for archival purposes because the owner is known to have "issues" with this stuff and is known to be a violator of open-source licenses

-**I might update it tho , cherry-picking stuff that interests me and releasing new versions**
+**I might update it tho, cherry-picking stuff that interests me and releasing new versions**

+Note: The current master branch has the dog water attempt at a rebase still in it.
+In the future, I will rebase the master branch to 1.4.0 branch (I need to fix some issues)
-Note: This repo was poorly cloned due to a certain saga, Let me know if issues exists as soon as you see thm.
+**Note: This repo was poorly cloned due to a certain saga, Let me know if issues exists as soon as you see thm.

 ___